Hook ’Em In

 Engagement Before Explanation

 On the whole, many coaches start sessions by explaining what will happen.
 There is a place for this in your sessions but many athletes learn much faster when they experience the activity first.
+Now, let me be clear, I always start teaching the javelin throw to year 7 or 8s by first letting them throw it!!!
+Five metre spacing all waiting five metres behind and all the safety prescription etc notwithstanding.
+They see these big shiny spear things.
+They are engaged.
+Let them throw it.

 “For the things we have to learn before we can do them, we learn by doing them.”